Pigment raises $25.9 million to ‘reboot the spreadsheet’ with next-gen business forecasting

 “We believe modeling should be easy,” Crespo told VentureBeat.
 “In competitors’ platforms, only a handful of people have creation rights in the tool to build models.
 In Pigment, everyone can create an application and build their own model.
 We bring the right governance so that data can be shared easily while preserving access rights.
 This makes Pigment the proper solution for all business users within a company rather than just for the central finance team.”

 With $25.9 million in the bank, the company said it is well-financed to scale up operations and engineering teams ahead of a full public launch next year.
-Institutional investors in the series A round include New York-based FirstMark Capital and Frst.
+Other institutional investors in the series A round include New York-based FirstMark Capital and Frst.